-Since 1992 he has worked with students as a special education teacher, high school social studies teacher, and, since 2006, as an elementary school principal.
-He has worked for the Osseo Area Schools, currently serving as Principal of Park Brook Elementary.
+He has worked with students in the Twin Cities, as a special education teacher, high school social studies teacher, and as an elementary school principal.
+Since 1992, he has worked for the Osseo Area Schools, serving since 1996 as Principal of Park Brook Elementary.
 Park Brook Elementary is known for its Focus on Fitness initiative which was designed by Scott to increase academic growth and positive behaviors.

 He holds a B.S. from Northern Arizona University in history/education, a M.S. from St. Cloud State University in special education, and completed the administrative licensure program through St. Mary’s University.